 As a kid growing up in Brooklyn I always wanted to start a business but lacked the confidence, resources and support to make it happen.
-Despite that, I never stopped dreaming.
-I spent my career supporting entrepreneurs as a banker, teacher and public servant, but knew that I could do more, so I started Progress Playbook, a learning and media platform for entrepreneurs.
+Despite my setbacks, I never stopped dreaming.
+I spent my career supporting entrepreneurs and business owners as a banker, teacher and public servant, and knew that I could do more.
+So I started Progress Playbook, a learning and business service platform for entrepreneurs.
 We believe that anyone who has a dream to build a business that will benefit the world should have step-by-step support along their journey.

 Build an audience

 Tell as many people as possible about your new business